dockstore/bcc2020-training/docker-training/Instructions.md

 This exercise will have you writing, building, and running your own Dockerfile.

 ### Part A - Writing your first Dockerfile
 A [Dockerfile](https://docs.docker.com/engine/reference/builder/) is used to describe how to create images.
-Using the Dockerfile for BWA (bwa.Dockerfile) as a guideline, create a Dockerfile for tabix (Dockerfile).
+Using the Dockerfile for BWA as a guideline, create a Dockerfile for tabix by updating the existing Dockerfile.

+BWA Dockerfile - /docker-training/exercise2/bwa-example/Dockerfile
+Tabix Dockerfile - /docker-training/exercise2/Dockerfile

 Hints:
 Both Dockerfiles use the same base image.